microsoft/vscode-docs/docs/remote/troubleshooting.md

 ## Extension tips

 While many extensions will work unmodified, there are a few issues that can prevent certain features from working as expected.
-In some cases, you can use another command to work around the issue, while in others the extension may need to be modified.
+In some cases, you can use another command to work around the issue, while in others, the extension may need to be modified.
 This section provides a quick reference for common issues and tips on resolving them.
-You can also refer to the main extension article on [Supporting Remote Development](/api/advanced-topics/remote-extensions) for an in-depth guide on modifying extensions when required.
+You can also refer to the main extension article on [Supporting Remote Development](/api/advanced-topics/remote-extensions) for an in-depth guide on modifying extensions to support remote extension hosts.

 ### Local absolute path settings fail when applied remotely

 VS Code's local user settings are reused when you connect to a remote endpoint.
 While this keeps your user experience consistent, you may need to vary absolute path settings between your local machine and each host / container / WSL since the target locations are different.

 Resolution: You can set endpoint-specific settings after you connect to a remote endpoint by running the **Preferences: Open Remote Settings** command from the Command Palette (`kbstyle(F1)`) or by clicking on the **Remote** tab in the settings editor.
 These settings will override any local settings you have in place whenever you connect.